Moyar River

 The Moyar River (also Mayar) is one of the tributaries of the Bhavani, which itself is a tributary of the Kaveri in Tamil Nadu, South India.

 The Moyar river originates from a small town called Mayar off the Masinagudi–Ooty road.
 This is a natural line of separation between the state of Karnataka and Tamil Nadu and a separation between the forest of Bandipur National Park and the Mudumalai sanctuary to the south.
+The Moyar meets the Bhavani River at the Bhavanisagar reservoir on the plains of Tamil Nadu near Satyamangalam.

+Mysore Ditch

-The Moyar River Gorge is 20 km long.
+The Moyar River Gorge also known as Mysore Ditch is 20 km long.
 The river flows into the gorge below Theppakadu in a roaring waterfall called Moyar Falls.
-The Moyar meets the Bhavani River at the Bhavanisagar reservoir on the plains of Tamil Nadu near Satyamangalam.
+There is a point in gorge where Sigurhalla river from Sigur Plateau joins it after forming a 3 kms long gorge.